DustinDoc/rock_paper_scissors/README.md

 # rock_paper_scissors
-Rock paper scissors project from the odin project with no GUI
+Rock paper scissors project from the odin project with GUI